|Download this article in .PDF format

 This file type includes high resolution graphics and schematics when applicable.

-The operating principle of HSTs is simple: a pump, connected to the prime mover, generates flow to drive a hydraulic motor, which is connected to the load.
+The operating principle of hydrostatic transmissions (HSTs) is simple: A pump, connected to the prime mover, generates flow to drive a hydraulic motor, which is connected to the load.
 If the displacement of the pump and motor are fixed, the HST simply acts as a gearbox to transmit power from the prime mover to the load.
-The overwhelming majority of HSTs, however, use a variable-displacement pump, motor, or both - so that speed, torque, or power can be regulated.
+Most HSTs, however, use a variable-displacement pump, motor, or both so that speed, torque, or power can be regulated (Fig. 1).

 HSTs offer many important advantages over other forms of power transmission.
 Depending on its configuration, an HST: